dagger/dagger/docs/learn/1010-dev-cue-package.md

 ## Manually distributing packages

 You've probably guessed this package isn't tied to just your workspace.
-You can easily copy/paste it into any number of different workspaces and use it as we've showed above.
+You can easily copy/paste it into any number of different workspaces and use it as we've shown above.

 ```shell
 mkdir -p /my-new-workspace/cue.mod/pkg/github.com/tjovicic/gcpcloudrun